 Yesterday, Julia and Ali took a trip to New York City.
 They had the day off from work.
 They wanted to have fun.
 Everybody has fun in “The Big Apple”, Julia thought.
 People think of New York and all of the billboards, people, and busy traffic.
 Times Square has all of those things.
 Ali had seen it in so many movies.
 They wanted to be in the middle of all of the excitement.
 They wanted to visit Times Square.

 Julia drove.
 It took them two hours from rural Scranton, Pennsylvania.
 They left behind farms, fields, and cattle.
-Soon, they was on the highway.
+Soon, they were on the highway.
 The highway was boring, so they turned on the radio.
 They started to sing along with the music.
 They talked about their friends and family.

 Entering the City